Last Updated: December 2025

 By using the YouTube upload feature, you also agree to the YouTube Terms of Service and acknowledge the Google Privacy Policy.

 We do not sell or rent your information.
-We do not knowingly share user data with third parties except:
+We do not knowingly share Google user data with third parties except in the following situations:

 Short-lived OAuth token records in Firestore (used with the 6-digit pairing code) are stored only long enough to complete the linking process, typically no more than about 5 minutes, and are deleted immediately after a successful retrieval or when they expire.